mherrmann/celery-error-emails/README.md

 app = Celery('proj')
 ```

-To enable error emails, you can simply add the following import:
+To enable error emails, you can simply add the following import between the
+above lines:

 ```
-os.environ.setdefault('DJANGO_SETTINGS_MODULE', 'proj.settings')

-import celery_error_emails # <- this is new
+import celery_error_emails

-app = Celery('proj')
 ```